sighmon/open-archive.org-Website-2019/about.md

 <br>
   <i>Founder and Director</i>
  <br>
 <p>Natalie is an archivist and ethnographer working at the nexus of human rights, design, and technology.
-She aims to protect and amplify community media and help organizations better manage, protect, and preserve documentation they receive.
-She is currently a fellow at Stanford's Digital Civil Society Lab and consults with various human rights organizations worldwide.
+She aims to protect and amplify community media by helping organizations better manage, protect, and preserve documentation they receive.
+She is currently a fellow at Stanford's Digital Civil Society Lab and consults with various human rights-focused organizations worldwide.
 For the last decade, she shaped initiatives dedicated to improving access to information for social and environmental justice organizations.
 She holds a Masters from the UC Berkeley School of Information and a Bachelors in International Relations from UC Davis.</p>
 <br>
   <p>
     <b>Nathan Freitas</b>